MicrosoftDocs/learn/learn-pr/startups/build-team/includes/4-build-diverse-teams.md

 One in four adults in the US has some type of disability, which includes challenges with [mobility (14 percent), cognition (11 percent), hearing (6 percent), and vision (5 percent)](https://www.cdc.gov/ncbddd/disabilityandhealth/infographic-disability-impacts-all.html?azure-portal=true).

-The inclusion of people with disabilities in product development has been shown to greatly improve companies' ability to build products that need to be accessible by those with disabilities.
+The inclusion of people with disabilities in product development has been shown to greatly improve companies' success in building products that need to be accessible by those with disabilities.
 Building accessible products is becoming not just desirable but mandated in many settings.
 It's much easier to achieve if your team includes people with a disability.

 Research has also shown that teams composed of people with disabilities make better business decisions and develop products that are more in tune with customers' changing needs.
 This leads to [revenue increases of up to 19 percent](https://www.fastcompany.com/90603481/4-reasons-why-hiring-disabled-workers-is-good-for-business?azure-portal=true).

-Yet disabled workers represent a large, underutilized talent pool.
-[In late 2020, the unemployment rate for disabled workers was twice the national average](https://www.fastcompany.com/90603481/4-reasons-why-hiring-disabled-workers-is-good-for-business?azure-portal=true).
+Yet workers with disabilities represent a large, underutilized talent pool.
+[In late 2020, the unemployment rate for workers with disabilities was twice the national average](https://www.fastcompany.com/90603481/4-reasons-why-hiring-disabled-workers-is-good-for-business?azure-portal=true).

 ## Other types of diversity